fahadhd/LiftFit/README.md

 ## Synopsis

-PowerLift Tracker is an android app created by Fahad Hassan at UMD.
-It allows users to store their workout sessions, save templates, set timer lengths and perfereed unit type (LB or Kg), and much more.
+PowerLift Tracker is an android app created by Fahad Hassan.
+It allows users to store their workout sessions, save templates, set timer lengths, choose perfereed unit type (LB or Kg), and much more.

 Supports 1x1 - 8x20 weightlifting workouts

 ## Motivation
-I created this app as I noticed their wasn't a solid power lifting app on the google play store that allowed you much customization.
+I created this app as I noticed their wasn't a solid power lifting app on the google play store that allowed for customizing workouts and saving templates(which was a huge motivator for me).
+This also got me more exposed to the android studio sdk.
 ## Installation

 Hopefully published to the google play store asap.